-- 1. A work schedule is the normal hours of work for an employee within a workweek.
-The standard work schedule for full-time employees shall be eight hours per day on five consecutive days excluding meal periods. - 2.
-When feasible, the University shall provide at least 15 calendar days notice to an employee prior to a long-term change in the employee's shift.
-Provision or non-provision of such notice shall not be subject to Article 9 Grievance Procedure or Article 3 Arbitration Procedure of this Agreement. - 3.
+- In areas that require staffing seven (7) days a week the University shall, if practicable, post work schedules at least two (2) weeks in advance.
+Insofar as practicable, the University shall update posted work schedules as changes occur.
+"Posted work schedules" as used in this Article shall mean a printed, typewritten or handwritten schedule which is posted in a work site area of the affected employee. - 2.
+When feasible, the University shall provide at least fifteen (15) calendar days notice to an employee prior to a long-term change in the employee's shift.
+Provision or non-provision of such notice shall not be subject to Article 6 Grievance Procedure or Article 7 Arbitration Procedure of this Agreement. - 3.
 With regard to shift assignments, an employee may file a written indication of preference for a particular shift (i.e., day shift, evening shift, or night shift) with his/her immediate supervisor.
-The University shall also consider the skills, knowledge, and abilities of the employees who normally perform the work involved prior to deciding upon the shift assignment.
-When a vacancy occurs on a shift where current department career employees who have substantially equal qualifications have expressed a preference, the University at its sole, non-grievable discretion, may use department length of service to make the shift assignment.
+The University shall also consider length of University service and the skills, knowledge, and abilities of the employees who normally perform the work involved prior to deciding upon the shift assignment.